 - Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
 An applicant does not need to seek this approval prior to submitting the application. - Texas law limits the amount of grant funds that may be spent on indirect costs to no more than 5% of the total award amount (5.263% of the direct costs).
 Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules, which are available at www.cprit.state.tx.us.
-So-called grants management and facilities fees (eg, sponsored programs fees; grants and contracts fees; electricity, gas, and water; custodial fees;

-- maintenance fees) may not be requested.
-Applications that include such budgetary items will be rejected administratively and returned without review. - The annual salary (also referred to as direct salary or institutional base salary) that an individual may receive under a CPRIT award for FY 2016 is \$200,000; CPRIT FY 2016 is from September 1, 2015, through August 31, 2016.
+So-called grants management and facilities fees (eg, sponsored programs fees; grants and contracts fees; electricity, gas, and water; custodial fees; maintenance fees) may not be requested.
+Applications that include such budgetary items will be rejected administratively and returned without review. - The annual salary (also referred to as direct salary or institutional base salary) that an individual may receive under a CPRIT award for FY 2017 is \$200,000; CPRIT FY 2017 is from September 1, 2016, through August 31, 2017.
 Salary does not include fringe benefits and/or facilities and administrative (F&A) costs, also referred to as indirect costs.
 An individual's institutional base salary is the annual compensation that the applicant organization pays for an individual's appointment, whether that individual's time is spent on research, teaching, patient care, or other activities.
 Base salary excludes any income that an individual may be permitted to earn outside of his or her duties to the applicant organization.

-8.2.10.
-Biographical Sketches (2 pages each)
+8.2.11.
+Biographical Sketches (5 pages each)

 Applicants should provide a biographical sketch that describes their education and training, professional experience, awards and honors, and publications relevant to cancer research.
 A biographical sketch must be provided for the PI and, if applicable, the Co-PI (as required by the online application receipt system).
 Up to 2 additional biographical sketches for key personnel may be provided.
-Each biographical sketch must not exceed 2 pages.
+Each biographical sketch must not exceed 5 pages.
+The NIH Biosketch format is appropriate.

-8.2.11.
+8.2.12.
 Current and Pending Support